hammer-83/ps5-jar-loader/README.md

 * `stubs` subproject contains the build script to download BD-J class files from HD Cookbook and organize them for use with local JDK 11.
 It's also a place where PS5-specific stub files should be declared so that they can be used in the Xlet and the remote JAR.
 * `sdk` subproject contains helper classes that simplify native invocation in the executed code.
 The classes in this module are embedded in the final JAR that will be sent to PS5 for execution.
 * `xlet` subproject contains the code of the Xlet that starts when BD-R disc is launched on PS5.
 It simply starts the JAR loader (by default on port 9025).
-* `xploit` subproject contains the code to be sent for execution on PS5.
-The code can reference classes from `xlet`, such as the [Status](xlet/src/main/java/org/ps5jb/loader/Status.java) class to output on screen.
-The project produces a JAR that is able to send itself for execution.
+* `xploit` subproject contains various payloads to be sent for execution on PS5.
+Each payload is a submodule of `xploit` module and produces its own JAR file.
+The code in the JAR can reference classes from `xlet`, such as the [Status](xlet/src/main/java/org/ps5jb/loader/Status.java) class to output on screen.
+    * `jar` - Utility classes for interacting with the JAR Loader.
+It is not a payload per-se but is packaged in every payload JAR to handle the hand-off from the JAR loader to payload's `run` method.
+    * `umtx/umtx1` - Implementation of UMTX exploit to obtain kernel read/write capabilities.
+Note that starting with firmware 6.00, kernel data segment is protected from writes.
+    * `umtx/umtx2` - Alternative implementation of UMTX exploit.
+    * `byepervisor` - Implementation of Byepervisor exploit, which enables bypassing of PS5 hypervisor to obtain kernel code read/write capabilities on firmware below 3.00.
+    * `kerneldump` - In combination with UMTX and/or Byepervisor, this payload sends the dump of kernel over network.
+    * `ftpserver` - Limited FTP server.
+    * `samples` - Various trivial samples to demonstrate various capabilities of BD-J platform.

 ## Configuration
 The following properties in [xlet/pom.xml](xlet/pom.xml) can be adjusted before compiling and burning the JAR Loader to disk: